Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 The system uses a cost-efficient multi-step approach for processing by-laws information:

+1. **Vector Search Optimization**: The system directly filters for active bylaws during vector search
-1. **First Prompt**: The complete by-laws content is sent to the Gemini model along with the user question to generate a comprehensive response
+2. **First Prompt**: The filtered active by-laws content is sent to the Gemini model along with the user question
-2. **Second Prompt**: Instead of sending the by-laws content again, the system sends only the first response to a second prompt that filters out expired by-laws
+3. **Second Prompt**: If further filtering is needed, the first response is sent to a second prompt
-3. **Third Prompt**: The filtered response is sent to a third prompt that transforms the legal language into plain, everyday language and removes all bylaw references
+4. **Third Prompt**: The filtered response is sent to a third prompt that transforms the legal language into plain, everyday language and removes all bylaw references
-4. **Benefits**:
+5. **Benefits**:
    - Significantly reduces token usage and API costs
    - Maintains quality by having each prompt focus on a specific task
    - Preserves formatting while transforming content appropriately at each step